Donor Wall at Carle Health

 Viewing Donors As Partners

 • Be a philanthropist yourself.
-Give to organizations that are meaningful to you and learn what you can do better by evaluating your giving experience.
+Give to causes you value.
+Learn from your own giving experience.

 Stakeholder Alignment and Engagement

-When everyone in the organization is aligned around common aspirations, the organization can easily show how its philanthropic partners complement other institutional efforts and resources to accomplish the mutually held vision.
+When everyone in an organization aligns around common goals, it becomes easier to show how philanthropic partnerships complement other efforts and resources to achieve a shared vision.

-Nurses who interact with patients daily can provide insight into a patient’s interest to give, providing more focus to the foundation’s fundraising efforts.
-An environment that’s positive for the patient is certainly of exponential importance.
-But, having a trusted community where referrals can be made to the fundraising effort from anywhere can open the door to plenty of donation opportunities.
+Nurses, who interact with patients daily, can offer insights into a patient’s interest in giving, helping to focus fundraising efforts.
+A positive patient environment is crucial, but a trusted community where referrals to fundraising can be made from anywhere opens many donation opportunities.

 Physicians are healthcare’s frontline.
-Their work involves commitment and dedication to an organization’s mission and its patients.
-They truly understand how philanthropic investment can change lives and they can communicate this authentically.
-Training physicians on how to respond to a patient if they indicate a desire to give back is key to activating their involvement.
-Or helping them recognize the cues that should prompt them to reach out and ask.
-Patient-physician relationships are fundamental aspects of identifying grateful patients and recognizing their giving potential.
+Their commitment to the organization’s mission and patients means they truly understand how philanthropic investment changes lives and can communicate this authentically.
+Training physicians on how to respond when a patient expresses a desire to give, or how to recognize cues to ask, is key to their involvement.
+Patient-physician relationships are fundamental in identifying grateful patients and their giving potential.

-Clinical staff implementing a role for clinical liaison (such as a retired or former physician, clinician, or hospital administrator) within a foundation can help generate strong clinical staff engagement.
-In essence, building relationships within your staff is similar to how you would build relationships with prospective donors.
+Involving clinical staff, perhaps through a clinical liaison role (like a retired physician or administrator) within a foundation, can generate strong staff engagement.
+Building these internal relationships is similar to cultivating relationships with prospective donors.

-Employees can be empowered to be ambassadors of the organization and its philanthropic culture, further empowering fundraising.
-There are additional benefits as well.
-Engaged employees improve morale and productivity while enhancing retention, recruitment, and skill development.
-When employees are engaged and believe in what they’re doing, it’s more than a job.
-They care about the difference they’re making.
-And having employees that care is an enormous asset to any organization.
+Employees can be empowered as ambassadors of the organization and its philanthropic culture, boosting fundraising.
+This also improves morale, productivity, retention, recruitment, and skill development.
+When employees are engaged and believe in their work, it’s more than just a job; they genuinely care about the difference they’re making, which is a huge asset.

-Development professionals can impact an organization’s culture and build a broader and deeper philanthropic tradition.
+Development professionals significantly impact an organization’s culture, building a broader and deeper philanthropic tradition.

-Stakeholders should know exactly how their mission accomplishes this, and they have great confidence in talking to others about why they dedicate their lives and resources to this vision.
-When this happens, lives are saved and changed.
-Not just those the organization serves, but also those who provide the services and those who make philanthropic investments to achieve the vision.
+In a thriving philanthropic environment, all key stakeholders approach each day with a spirit of abundance, knowing there’s enough to meet their own needs and to help meet the needs of others.
+They understand exactly how their mission accomplishes this and confidently discuss why they dedicate their lives and resources to this vision.
+When this happens, lives are saved and changed—not just those the organization serves, but also those providing the services and those making philanthropic investments to achieve the vision.

 Next Steps to Creating a Culture of Philanthropy